Nishikanta059/Mobile-based-GeoAI-Framework-for-Plant-Leaf-Classification-Geotagging-A-Systematic-Analysis/README.md

 - **Flask (Python)**: A micro web framework used to host the server.
 - **Deep Learning Models**:
   - **U2Net**: For image masking.
-  - **ResNet50**: For leaf classification, trained on the LeafMX dataset.
+  - **ResNet50**: For leaf classification, trained on multiple datasets.
 - **Ngrok**: Allows the local machine to be accessed over the internet, enabling remote processing.

 #### 3. **Mobile Client**